In this article you will learn:

 Why sugar is dangerous to your health

-How (and where) to go on a "detox" journey from sugar and sugar cravings
+How to go on a "detox" journey from sugar and sugar cravings

 Lazy Reader's Section:

 Sugar is live energy that gives your body a stress reaction, which over time will cause serious issues in many areas of your health.
 It is addictive physiologically and psychologically, so both aspects must be accounted for in a detox program.
-For a free book on how to do both of these, check out my friend Michael Collins' The Last Resort Sugar Detox Guide or take his 30-Day Sugar Detox Challenge.
+Removing sugar from your diet is a lifelong practice and also involves key tools that can help maintain your blood sugar and help fight sugar cravings.
+One research based option is Optimal Fat Sugar Trim.

 Sugar is one of your biggest enemies for optimal health, and in this article we're going to go over some basics of sugar, how it interacts in your body as a chemical, why it's dangerous and should be used responsibly (or avoided, really) and how to setup effective habits around it so that you and your family don't fall prey like moths to the proverbial flame.

 Firstly, sugar is a carbohydrate, so in some sense it is essential for life because it provides energy.
 Don't get too excited, because remember that even water or oxygen can kill you if used irresponsibly.
 Everything degrades to sugar in your body, so all this means is that sugar is the basic energy unit we use.
 You can get sugar from a soft drink or you can get sugar from some organic yam.
 Even broccoli degrades to sugar eventually.